 As you can see the IP address has been changed to the one which we configured via the GUI.

-Configuring the static IP in Ubuntu wired using GUI
+Set static IP in Ubuntu GUI for wired.

 Changing the IP address in ubuntu wired connection is not different than wifi.